Stay committed to your decisions, but stay flexible in your approach.

 Teams plan by selecting Stories from the Team backlog and committing to execute a set of them in the upcoming Iteration.
 The team’s backlog has been seeded and partially planned during Program Increment (PI) Planning.
 In addition, the teams have feedback—not only from their prior iterations but also from the System Demo and other teams they are working with.
 That, and the natural course of changing fact patterns, provides the broader context for iteration planning.
 The output of iteration planning is:

-- The sprint backlog; consisting of the stories committed to the sprint, with acceptance criteria where appropriate
+- The iteration backlog, consisting of the stories committed to for the iteration, with clearly defined acceptance criteria

-- A statement of sprint goals, which are the business objectives of the sprint, typically a sentence or two
+- A statement of Iteration goals, typically a sentence or two for each one, stating the business objectives of the iteration

-- A commitment by the team to the work needed to achieve the goal.
+- A commitment by the team to the work needed to achieve the goals